Tour Code : EN-011

 Price includes

-8-night hotel accommodation with daily breakfast
+8-night hotel accommodation, daily breakfast

 4 dinners

-Entrance fees, as per the itinerary
+Museum and sites Entrance fees, as per the itinerary

 All tours as per the itinerary.

-Private air-conditioned, non-smoking vehicle with experienced drivers
+Private air-conditioned, non-smoking Lux vehicle with experienced drivers

 All parking, highway, and bridge fees